-Monthly mean data were extracted from the National Center for Environmental Prediction/National Center for Atmospheric Research reanalysis 1 (NCEP; Kalnay et al. 1996) and from the European Centre for Medium Range Weather Forecasts 40-year reanalysis (ERA40; Uppala et al. 2005).
-The 24-hour forecasts from ERA40 are used since these provide improved simulations of water vapor and clear-sky longwave radiation variability over oceans compared with the standard products (Uppala et al. 2005; Allan 2007).
-Precipitation was not considered, due to spurious variability (Uppala et al. 2005), but 500 hPa vertical motion fields ( $\omega$ ) were exploited to sub-sample ascending and descending branches of the tropical circulation for use with the observational data.
+Monthly-mean data were extracted from the National Centers for Environmental Prediction-National Center for Atmospheric Research reanalysis 1 (NCEP; Kalnay et al. 1996) and from the 40-yr European Centre for Medium-Range Weather Forecasts (ECMWF) Re-Analysis (ERA-40; Uppala et al. 2005).
+The 24-h forecasts from ERA-40 are used since these provide improved simulations of water vapor and clear-sky longwave radiation variability over oceans compared with the standard products (Uppala et al. 2005; Allan 2007).
+Precipitation was not considered, because of spurious variability (Uppala et al. 2005), but 500-hPa vertical motion fields (ω) were exploited to subsample ascending and descending branches of the tropical circulation for use with the observational data.